Download Annual programme 2016 (pdf) »

 17 September 2016 - 8 January 2017

-Ito Shinsui (1898–1972) is considered one of Japan’s best-known twentieth-century graphic artists.
+Itō Shinsui (1898–1972) is considered one of Japan’s best-known twentieth-century graphic artists.
 His prints, whether of beautiful women in kimonos who are seemingly lost in reverie, or of picturesque landscapes that are usually devoid of humans, have a simultaneously exotic and familiar feel.
 The motifs evoke a sense of longing for a distant world, not yet touched by industrialisation.
 Yet, the strong graphic impact and the high realism of the designs testify to a familiarity with modern art imported from the West.
 Shinsui‘s works embody a modern Japan whose cultural identity is based on a harmonious interaction between tradition and innovation.
+For conservation reasons, the exhibition will be shown in two parts; all works will be replaced on 14 November 2016.

-Supported by the Taiyo no Hikari Foundation, Japan and the KK Sonnenschein Stiftung, Zurich.
+The exhibition is supported by the Taiyo no Hikari Foundation, Japan, and the KK Sonnenschein Stiftung, Zurich.